911-1/many-region-codepipeline/README.md

 ## How to create the pipeline

-1. Fork this repository to your own GitHub repository (or elsewhere.)

 1. By default the application will use the Github repository `symphoniacloud/multi-region-codepipeline` as its source repository.
 Update the `GitHubOwner` and `GitHubRepo` default parameter values in `deployment-pipeline/pipeline.yaml` for your values.